Intro background

 Municipal Energy Efficiency

-In an effort to reduce greenhouse gas emissions and use energy and financial resources efficiently, the City of Columbia passed a Building Energy and Transparency Policy in 2021 that requires benchmarking of all municipal buildings.
-Through benchmarking, the cost, energy consumption, and greenhouse gas emissions of municipal buildings can be tracked and understood to make improvements.
-Greenhouse gas emissions from building energy are responsible for over 60% of the City of Columbia’s emissions as an organization, and cost 2.2 million in 2022.
+To reduce greenhouse gas emissions and use energy and financial resources efficiently, the City of Columbia passed a Building Energy and Transparency Policy in 2021.
+Tracking energy cost, consumption, and greenhouse gas emissions of municipal buildings informs our priorities for energy efficiency projects.
 Benchmarking data will inform improvements in municipal energy efficiency.
-Learn more at https://comoclimateaction.org/category/housing-buildings-and-development.

 City Hall